JosueMedino01/Login-SignIn-Page/forms/README.md

 3. They save development time and effort by providing ready-to-use building blocks for the application's UI.

 This documentation serves as a high-level overview of the Sign In | Login Page in our Angular application.
 For more detailed information and code examples, please refer to the respective source code and documentation files.

+## Warning

+The  ReactiveFormsComponent is the Login Page and the SingUp is the Sign In Page.